Best Mashed Potatoes Recipe – a simple and cheesy side dish. With our tips to make them fluffy, not pasty, we are sure you will LOVE this recipe!

 What a waste of potatoes and butter!

-So today I want to share my very Best Mashed Potatoes Recipe, along with some tips so that you too can make perfect buttery fluffy mashed potatoes every time.
+With some tips, you too can make perfect buttery fluffy mashed potatoes every time.

 Step 1: Use the right kind of potatoes.
 I suggest going with a starchy buttery-flavored potato like Yukon Golds.
 Using potatoes with less starch will create less fluffy mashed potatoes.